 I don’t have any formulas in my head or so called “rules”.
 I really enjoy Henri Cartier-Bresson and Robert Doisneau’s work and they really inspired me.
 I enjoyed the moments when I clicked the shutter and connected to people and the scenes.

-Twenty one years passed and I am still doing the same street photography in Chicago almost everyday.
+Twenty two years passed and I am still doing the same street photography in Chicago almost everyday.
 To me, I still feel I am an outsider here, so I am able to look at things differently and maintain a fresh perspective.
 This is critical to me.
 Since I switched to digital, my shooting amount has dramatically increased.
 So far, I have shot almost one million photos at Chicago.
 I feel lucky that my eye is still able to see the pictures in the street.
 I just can't stop taking pictures.
 To me, photography is a journey which has no destination.
 I believe this land where you can dream and your dream can come true.